thinker99k/KeysLikeUNIX/README.md

    Remove all key reassignments.
 #
-Every registry file works after reboot.
-Best wish for your productivity.
+**Every registry file works after reboot.**

+Best wish for your productivity